rolfmeurer/html2progmem-converter/README.md

-After several hours searching for a solution, to convert a html web server file into an ARDUINO PROGMEM readable format, I decided not to waist more time in the internet and wrote a VB6 script, compiled it and the *exe file works perfectly on my system.
-(In my case Windows 7 SP1)
+After several hours searching for a solution, to convert a html web server file into an ARDUINO PROGMEM readable format, I decided not to waist more time in the internet and wrote a VB6 script, compiled it and the *exe file works perfectly on my system. (on Windows 7 SP1 as well on my Surface with windows 10)
 How to use:
 Run html2progmem.exe
 At the start up screen, drag and drop the *.html file onto the Text Box.